Equestrian Rubber Flooring: How to Choose the Right Matting for Your Stable

 Are you considering investing in rubber flooring for your stable but haven’t taken the plunge yet?
 There are so many different types of stable flooring available that it can feel tough to make the right decision.

-Rubber equestrian flooring could be just what you and your horse need.
+Equestrian rubber flooring could be just what you and your horse need.
 Without pointing out the obvious; horses are heavy.
 You need something substantial in place to support the horse’s weight.
 Keep reading to find out how to choose the best flooring for your stable.

 In this article: